 3. Wear Absorbent Products

-If you experience loss of urine or strong urges to void your bladder that lead to wet underwear at work, you should be using bladder control products!
-Depending on the amount of urine you lose during the workday, different products may be right for you.
+If you experience loss of urine or intense urges to void your bladder that leads to wet underwear at work, you can use bladder control products to control leakage.
+Different products may be right for you depending on how much urine you lose during the workday.

-- If you have moderate leakage, adult protective underwear will be a better option.
-These protective underwear and made to look and feel like real underwear and are designed for both males and females.
+• If you have moderate leakage, adult pull-ons will be a better option.
+These protective underwear are made to look and feel like real underwear and are designed for both males and females.
 These are discreet enough to be worn in the office without anyone knowing!

-- For those with heavier leaks, we recommend using adult briefs or overnight briefs.
+• For those with heavier leaks, we recommend using adult briefs.
 These products have tear-off side panels for easy and quick removal so you can be discreet about changing at work.

 If you want to make your work day less stressful, use free bladder control products from Aeroflow Urology.
-We know that these supplies are essential to maintaining quality of life, especially in the workplace, which is why we help you get your products covered by your insurance!
+We know that these supplies are essential to maintaining quality of life, especially in the workplace, which is why we help you get your products covered by insurance.

 If you qualify, we will: